w3c/wai-media-intro/source/accessible-media/transcript.html.erb.md

-Transcripts can be static documents or they can be interactive: e.g., words can be highlighted automatically as they are spoken, or words can selected by the user in order to move to that spot in the video.
+Transcripts can be static documents or they can be interactive: e.g., words can be highlighted automatically as they are spoken, or words can be selected by the user in order to move to that spot in the video.

 [![An example of an interactive transcript.](xcr_perspectives.png)](https://www.w3.org/WAI/perspectives/keyboard.html)